mike10004/carte/README.md

+## Why this fork

+A script has been added to generate REST endpoint documentation from a source CSV file.
+See `_posts_templates/endpoint.md` and `posts_templates/endpoints.csv` for an example.

+The script is `prepareposts.py`.
+Run it from the project directory, and takes the documentation bits from the cells in the CSV and inserts them into the template to create multiple endpoint documentation files.
+The resulting files are written to `_posts`.
+Run the script before starting Jekyll, and if you modify the templates or source CSV, you must stop Jekyll, re-run `prepareposts.py`, and start Jekyll again.

+The rest of this readme is the upstream text.

 ## The "What ?" and the "Why ?"

 **Carte** is a simple Jekyll based documentation website for APIs.
 It is designed as a boilerplate to build your own documentation and is heavily inspired from [Swagger](http://swagger.wordnik.com/) and [I/O docs](http://www.mashery.com/product/io-docs).
 Fork it, add specifications for your APIs calls and customize the theme. <small>Go ahead, see if we care.</small>